 Early Origins of the Hyden family

-Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England.
+The surname Hyden was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England.
 A hide is a feudal portion of land that was measured by the quality of land, not its size.
 In other words, a hide was so much land as "with its house and toft, right of common, and other appurtenances, was considered to be sufficient for the necessities of a family."
-CITATION[CLOSE]

 Early History of the Hyden family